 22. Retirement savings

 Spouses and family members of service members can also get savings on retirement accounts.
 Thrift Savings Plans (TSPs) are among the lowest-cost plans available and help you save for retirement with lower annual fees and expenses.
 You can also get a 10 percent guaranteed return on your savings with the Savings Deposit Program, which lets military members serving in designated combat zones invest up to $10,000 and earn annual interest rates of up to 10 percent while they are deployed

 TheaDesign / Shutterstock.com

-Depending on the state where they live, there could be tax breaks to help service members and their families save money.
+Service members may benefit from state tax breaks, depending on where they live.
 For example, in Minnesota, veterans’ retirement pay is exempt from state taxes.
 Combat pay is free of state taxes in every state except New Jersey.
 Some states provide tax breaks on military pay if you are active-duty military or a reservist.

 24. Emergency loans and resources

 No matter which branch of the service you’re in, there are emergency relief funds available to help you with no fees and no interest.
 Services include grants, loans and scholarships for active and retired personnel and their family members.
 For emergency loans, check your community service office, like the Army Emergency Relief.
 Credit unions may also offer loans at lower interest rates and without credit checks for members of the military and their families.

 Monkey Business Images / Shutterstock.com

 If you’re starting or running a business, there is an array of ways you can get favorable financing as a military service member, including no-fee loans with reduced rates from the Small Business Administration.